antonKrizmanic/gymlogger/README.md

 ## 🔰 Getting Started

 To get started with the GymLogger application, you will need to have .NET 8 or later installed.
-You will also need a SQL Server database.
+You will also need a PostgreSQL database.

 Once you have these prerequisites, you can clone the repository and start the application.

 ## 🛠️ Prerequisites
 - .NET 8
-- MS SQL Server
+- PostgreSQL
 - IDE (Visual Studio or JetBrains Rider), or Text editor (Visual Studio Code)

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit an issue or create a pull request.

 ## 🪪 License